American Express Business Gold Rewards Card

 Insurance Coverage

-Insurance isn’t necessarily the strong suit of the Business Gold Card.
-It doesn’t come with Emergency Travel Insurance, which is a key protection that many travellers view as mandatory.
+Insurance isn’t necessarily the strong suit of the Business Gold Rewards Card.
+It doesn’t come with Emergency Travel Insurance, which is a key protection that many travellers have come to expect.

 Historical Offers